 Other tests may include:

-Bone problems can lead to significant complications.
+Bone problems can lead to major health problems.
 For example, the small bones at the top of the neck may slip and damage the spinal cord, causing paralysis.
 Surgery to correct such problems should be done if possible.

 Heart problems may lead to death.